 It is not a big deal to make your websites mobile friendly.
-All you have to do is install a mobile friendly plugins, for example WP Plugins, etc. Another quickest way to make your website mobile friendly is by making a mobile version of your desktop site using a conversion platform like bMobilized or Duda Mobile.
+All you have to do is install a mobile friendly plugin, for example, WP Plugins, etc. Another quickest way to make your website mobile friendly is by making a mobile version of your desktop site using a conversion platform like bMobilized or Duda Mobile.
 You can also use a mobile responsive design.

 In my opinion, to stay relevant in this fast changing market it is not enough to just have a mobile friendly site anymore.
-Along with having a mobile-optimized site I would also develop an app.
-I would also use on of the core features Google app indexing, as a tool, where by installation of the app by the users and also in re-engagement.
+Along with having a mobile-optimized site, I would also develop an app.
+I would also use on of the core features Google app indexing, as a tool, whereby the installation of the app by the users and also in re-engagement.

 This is particularly useful as, google uses the content within your app as a signal of ranking, along with your web content.

 Easy way I would make a mobile App